shunfan/porter/README.rst

     porter.mkdir('/foo/bar', ignore=True)
     # If '/foo/bar' exists, porter will not create the folder and no error will occur.
+    # Ignore option can ONLY ignore the error of the existing destination file/directory.
     porter.move('/foo/bar', '/foo1/bar', force=True)
     # If '/foo1/bar' exists, porter will move the directory anyway.